mantrajsframework/mantrad/docs/34-mantra-Utils-reference.md

 #  MantraAPI Utils Reference

 MantraAPI.Util returns an object with some useful methods used internally by Mantra framework but that it can be used by any component.
-Most of them are based on "fs" and "fs-extra" NodeJS modules:
+Most of them are based on "fs" and "fs-extra" Node.js modules:

 * [MantraAPI.Utils.CopyFile](#mantraapi.utils.copyfile)